Skip to main content

 >>>fakefile.close() # close() is desired by StringIO to free the buffer

->>> # Make changes to your tree here. - To restore the container with modified content:
+>>> # Make changes to your tree here.

 # bash